martinus/robin-hood-hashing/README.md

 ## Design Goals

-`robin_hood::unordered_map` should be a platform independent replacement for `std::unordered::map` while being faster and more memory efficient for real-world use cases.
+`robin_hood::unordered_map` should be a platform independent replacement for `std::unordered_map` while being faster and more memory efficient for real-world use cases.

 ## Features

 - **Two memory layouts**.
-Data is either stored in a flat map where references are not stable, or node based with stable references.
-The choice is yours through `robin_hood::flat_map` or `robin_hood::node_map`, or let `robin_hood::unordered_map` will chose for you.
+Data is either stored in a flat map, or node based.
+Flat map's access is extremely fast due to no indirection, but references to elements are not stable.
+It also causes allocation spikes when resizing will need more memory for large objects.
+Node based map has stable references but is a bit slower due to indirection.
+The choice is yours; you can either use `robin_hood::flat_map` or `robin_hood::node_map` directly.
+If you use `robin_hood::unordered_map` It tries to choose the layout that seems appropriate for your data.

 - **Custom allocator**.
 Node based representation has a custom bulk allocator that tries to make few memory allocations.
 All allocated memory is reused, so there won't be any allocation spikes.
 It's very fast as well.